Trainworld's 'full steam ahead' stalwart John Burt dies

 Twyla says she always had an interest in trains, or more specifically travelling in trains, and had come to grow a knowledge of the miniatures, and of Rupert the Bear, although "very peripherally'".

-While not a boatie, he was also impassioned by the America's Cup, and she shouted him a day out on a charter yacht during the defence on Waitemata Harbour last year.
+While not a boatie, her husband was also impassioned by the America's Cup, and she shouted him a day out on a charter yacht during the defence on Waitemata Harbour last year.

 "By then he was in the middle of chemotherapy, but he just had to go.
 Now that he's gone they can take it anywhere they like."